GlobalFishingWatch/anchorages_pipeline/README.md

 Install airflow and setup using the instructions at https://github.com/GlobalFishingWatch/pipe-model/tree/18-pipe-classify-ident/issue-18-airflow.

+Clone `anchorages_pipeline`, change into the cloned directory and install using `pip install -e .`

 Create a link in the `dags` directory of your airflow setup to `port_events_dag.py`:

     ln [PATH TO ANCHORAGES]/port_events_dag.py [PATH TO AIRFLOW]/dags/port_events_dag.py